Kevin Grove

 State-Science Relations in Everglades Restoration

-As Co-PI of the Florida Coastal Everglades – Long Term Ecological Research network’s fourth renewal (2020-2024), my work on Everglades restoration is exploring the turbulent history of state-science-society relations in South Florida environmental management.
+As Co-PI of the Florida Coastal Everglades – Long Term Ecological Research network’s fourth renewal (2020-2024), my work on Everglades restoration explores the turbulent history of state-science-society relations in South Florida environmental management.
 Everglades restoration was an important site of transdisciplinary research during the 1960s-2000s (and continues to be to this day): several foundational texts on ecological resilience theory draw heavily on scientists’ experience conducting research on Everglades ecosystem and engaging in debates over the scope and scale of restoration.
 Our research is examining how new ways of knowing and governing nature in the Anthropocene have emerged out of the unique institutional and political context of Florida environmental politics.
 See:

 Wakefield, S. Chandler, D., and Grove, K. 2021.
 The asymmetrical anthropocene: resilience and the limits of posthumanism. cultural geographies Article available online first: https://doi.org/10.1177/14744740211029278